opnsense/docs/source/manual/how-tos/mailgateway.rst

 For example overriding the hostname makes sense because you may want to use the hostname which has been configured as the MX host in the DNS.

-You shhould keep the checkboxes at the bottom enabled as they enable restrictions, which provide an additional layer of security.
+You should keep the checkboxes at the bottom enabled as they enable restrictions, which provide an additional layer of security.

 Save the changes and switch to `Antispam` tab.